james-lomax/the-last-compiler/sanity-check-spec.md

 Sometimes specifications may include pseudo-code, intended to make it clear about how a bit of the program should be implemented.
 ```

-## Chat tree - Sense check and Q&A prep
+## Chat chain - Sense check and Q&A prep

 The following section describes the precise prompts we should use with the Chatmodel.